kwbunker/PHYS-3330-Scratch/lab6.md

 | 2400              | 150                   |             | 40      | 26      |
 | 3100              | 200                   |             | 60      | 32      |

+Table: Electrical power consumption of select light sources as a function of light output. {#tbl:1}